javiermorenof/master_data_science_kschool/README.md

 # master_data_science_kschool
-This repository contains different notes and exercises about the Master of Data Science of Kschool
+This repository contains different notes and exercises about the Master of Data Science of Kschool:

+01_GIT